 [Section 67 amended by No. 59 of 1995 s.
 12; No. 26 of 1999 s.
 99(3).]

-68. Trust accounts, use of
+68. Trust accounts, use of etc.

 (1) Every agent who holds a current triennial certificate shall maintain one or more trust accounts, designated or evidenced as such, in the prescribed manner, with an authorised financial institution and shall, as soon as practicable, pay to the credit of that account or those accounts all moneys received by him for or on behalf of any other person in respect of transactions.